klausboldt/insensitive/README.md

 Insensitive includes a tutorial and user manual, written in HTML, that can be accessed from the graphical user interface.
 It includes practical examples and discusses the limitations of the simulation.
-Example files for useful spin systems, common pulse programs, and 1D and 2D spectra can be foiund in the `examples/` directory of the distribution.
+Example files for useful spin systems, common pulse programs, and 1D and 2D spectra can be found in the `examples/` directory of the distribution.

 Insensitive 0.9.13 made changes to the *.iss file format.
 Insensitive 0.9.24